Local food at scale

 The Redd on Salmon Street

 A working hub for local food, the Redd on Salmon Street offers warehousing, cold storage, distribution, fulfillment, CSA/CSF drop sites, as well as office, co-working, and meeting space via anchor tenant B-Line Sustainable Urban Delivery.
 Licensed commercial kitchen space is also be available for value-added production.

 USDA Grant Support

 We have helped highly regenerative farmers and ranchers in Oregon and Washington land and execute Value-Added Producer Grants and other programs from the USDA.

-Each year, Ecotrust helps curate a food show at the Redd specifically designed to connect mid-sized, socially responsible, local producers directly with chefs and foodservice directors at local institutions.
-The event is a project of the NW Food Buyers’ Alliance, and details can be found at www.food-hub.org/nwfba.
+Each year, Ecotrust curates a food show specifically designed to connect mid-sized, socially responsible, local producers directly with chefs and foodservice directors at local institutions.
+The event is a project of the NW Food Buyers’ Alliance.
+Get details here.

 “It may be that when we no longer know which way to go that we have come to our real journey.
 The mind that is not baffled is not employed.
 The impeded stream is the one that sings.” ―Wendell Berry